kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 ## Introduction

-Welcome to my first Full Stack Course project.
-This page is my "Welcome World" project, a way for me to say Hi! to developers world.
-Webpage will tell you something more about myself and show my achievements.
+Welcome to my second Full Stack Course project.
+This game is a modern twist on the popular game paper scissor rock.

 # See live webpage [here](https://kamil-kw.github.io/Paperusus_Rocky_Scissorro/index.html)